j0ju/sbc-fw-alchemy/turingpi2-alpine.Dockerfile.d/README.md

    * is now done via busybox sysklogd and klogd for local logging
    * a rsyslog config for remote logging is prepared
      * this logging cascade is useful for having properly formatted syslog with hostname fields
+ * config in etc is maintained via etckeeper